godotengine/godot-docs/tutorials/io/saving_games.rst

 This implementation assumes no Persist objects are children of other Persist objects.
 Doing so would create invalid paths.
-If this is one of the needs of a project this needs to be considered.
-Saving objects in stages (parent objects first) so they are available when child objects are loaded will make sure they're available for the add_child() call.
+If this is one of the needs of a project, this needs to be considered.
+Saving objects in stages (parent objects first), so they are available when child objects are loaded, will make sure they're available for the add_child() call.
-There will also need to be some way to link children to parents as the NodePath will likely be invalid.
+There will also need to be some way to link children to parents, as the NodePath will likely be invalid.